Students in our program work on a variety of research topics in ecology and evolutionary biology.

 Faculty: Stefano Allesina, Joy Bergelson, Greg Dwyer, Marcus Kronforst, Catherine Pfister, Trevor Price, Timothy Wootton

 Evolution and Genetics

 The department is world-famous center for evolutionary research.
 Historically strong in evolutionary theory, today the department also prides itself in using new technologies to answer fundamental questions in genetic variation and evolution.
-The evolution of genetic variation, gene networks, development and mechanisms of speciation are some of the main focuses of current faculty research.
-A number of model organisms, including Drosophila, Arabidopsis, yeast and C. elegans are being studied, as well as a increasing number of non-model organisms, all within a framework of linking short-term microevolutionary processes with long-term evolutionary patterns.
+The evolution of genetic variation, gene networks, development, and mechanisms of speciation are some of the main focuses of current faculty research.
+A number of model organisms, including Drosophila, Arabidopsis, yeast, and C. elegans are being studied, as well as an increasing number of non-model organisms, all within a framework of linking short-term microevolutionary processes with long-term evolutionary patterns.
 For more information on specific research projects, please visit the faculty web pages listed below.

 Faculty: Joy Bergelson, Greg Dwyer, Martin Kreitman, Manyuan Long, Catherine Pfister, Trevor Price, Stephen Pruett-Jones, Timothy Wootton, Chung-I Wu